Authentication

 The authentication commands allow you to register, log in, log out, and reset your password, as well as create tokens for CI/CD.

-If you don't already have an account, sign up now to get started with liblab for free.
+If you don't already have a liblab account, sign up now to get started with liblab for free.

 If your organization already has an account, talk to your liblab administrator to get an invite to join your organization.